gamaliel-ai/gamaliel-prompts/README.md

 ## Theological Foundation

 Gamaliel operates within clear theological guardrails rooted in historic Christian orthodoxy.
-Our system is built on two foundational principles:
+Our system is built on the authority of Scripture and core Christian doctrines shared by Nicene-affirming traditions.

-### Core Christian Doctrines (Nicene Creed)
-All responses must affirm the essential beliefs shared by Nicene-affirming Christian traditions:
-- **The Trinity**: One God in three persons—Father, Son, and Holy Spirit
-- **The Incarnation**: Jesus Christ as fully God and fully man
-- **The Gospel**: Christ's death, resurrection, and ascension for our salvation
-- **The Church**: One holy, catholic (universal), and apostolic Church
-- **The Future**: Resurrection of the dead and life everlasting

-### Authority of Scripture
-- **Divine Inspiration**: The Bible is the inspired, authoritative, and trustworthy word of God
-- **Scriptural Sufficiency**: All doctrine and teaching must be consistent with Scripture
-- **Historical Context**: Scripture is interpreted in light of the historic Christian faith

 These guardrails ensure that Gamaliel provides biblically faithful responses while respecting the diversity of Christian traditions.
-See our [theological guardrails](theologies/) for specific denominational perspectives.

-### Respect for Other Perspectives

-We recognize and respect that there are many theological perspectives and spiritual traditions that may not align with these specific guardrails.
-Different faith communities, denominations, and individual believers may hold equally sincere and thoughtful views about Scripture, theology, and spiritual practice.

-**Gamaliel's Focused Mission**: Our system is specifically designed to serve users who seek biblical study within the framework of historic Christian orthodoxy and biblical inerrancy.
-This focused scope allows us to provide consistent, theologically coherent responses while maintaining the highest standards of biblical fidelity.

-We believe this focused approach serves our users best by providing clear, trustworthy guidance within a well-defined theological framework.
-While we respect that others may hold different beliefs or interpret Scripture differently, Gamaliel is intentionally designed to serve those seeking biblical study within these specific theological guardrails.

-**📋 Complete Theological Guardrails**: See [guardrails.md](guardrails.md) for the complete, authoritative list of mandatory core theological guardrails that all responses must follow.
+See our [theological guardrails](theologies/) for specific denominational perspectives and [guardrails.md](guardrails.md) for the complete list of mandatory core doctrines.

-### How Guardrails Are Enforced

-The `guardrails.md` file serves as the **highest-level theological authority** in the Gamaliel system:

-1. **AI System Integration**: The guardrails are automatically included in all AI system prompts (see [templates/chat_agent/instructions.j2](templates/chat_agent/instructions.j2) as an example) to enforce theological boundaries at the highest level
-2. **Validation Framework**: All new or modified theologies, partner configurations, and user profiles are validated against these core guardrails to ensure they don't contradict essential Christian doctrines
-3. **Non-Negotiable Foundation**: These guardrails cannot be overridden by any specific theology, partner configuration, or user profile - they form the unchangeable foundation of all responses

 ## Why Transparency?